 - 1. Demonstrate ability to produce and revise electronic documents using computer applications that include the Microsoft Office Suite. - 2.
-Communicate effectively using generally-accepted written and/or oral formats to present factual data and analyses in the business and medical office. - 3.
+Communicate effectively using generally accepted written and/or oral formats to present factual data and analyses in the business and medical office. - 3.
 Demonstrate use of appropriate business office procedures as well as customer service skills. - 4.
-Ability to understand and apply principles of management, at various levels, in a business and medical office environment. - 5.
-Ability to understand and apply basic financial math and accounting principles in a business and medical office environment.
+Demonstrate the ability to understand and apply principles of management, at various levels, in a business and medical office environment. - 5.
+Demonstrate the ability to understand and apply basic financial math and accounting principles in a business and medical office environment.